ansys/pyhps/doc/source/examples/index.rst

 * ``-p``, ``--password``: REP password (default: repadmin)
 * ``-v``, ``--ansys-version``: Ansys version (default: |ansys_version|)

-A link to download required resources is available on each example page.
-If desired, you can download the required resources for all examples by :download:`downloading <../../../build/pyhps_examples.zip>` one ZIP file.
+A link to download the required resources is available on each example page.
+If desired, you can download the required resources for all examples by downloading one :download:`ZIP file <../../../build/pyhps_examples.zip>`.

 .. toctree::
   :hidden: